 Strategy name and alternative names

-Moderately bullish.
-It is a vertical spread, which means it involves two or more options at different strike prices with the same expiration date.
-It is a debit spread, which means you must pay to put on the position.
-The strategy profits when the underlying security rises moderately.
+Neutral position.
+It is a combination involving an equal number of long puts and long calls at the same strike price and the same expiration date.
+It is a debit combination, which means you must pay to put on the position.
+The strategy profits when the price of the underlying security moves up or down beyond the breakeven points.

 An option’s probable price movement in relation to the price movement of the underlying stock.